Current Research Projects

 Mental Health Care Patterns in Los Angeles County

-In collaboration with Dr. Anna Lau at UCLA, Dr. Lauren Brookman-Frazee at UCSD, and colleagues at the Los Angeles County Department of Mental Health, we are examining patterns of inpatient and outpatient mental health care utilization and disparities in care among youth.
+In collaboration with Dr. Anna Lau at UCLA, Dr. Lauren Brookman-Frazee at UCSD, and colleagues at the Los Angeles County Department of Mental Health, we are examining patterns of inpatient and outpatient mental health care utilization and disparities in care among youths.
 We are also interested in identifying youth-, service-, and neighborhood-level predictors of utilization patterns and youth outcomes.

 Youth Psychiatric Emergencies and Follow-Up Care